FeynGrav 4.0: Conclusions

 \section{Conclusions}

 The new version of FeynGrav implements advanced developments in techniques for calculating Feynman rules.
 Firstly, we developed a BRST formulation of gravity that results in a finite set of rules for the Faddeev-Popov ghost sector.
-Such a simplification is possible because one can separate a background geometry about which metric perturbations propagate.
+Such a simplification is possible because one can separate the background geometry from the metric perturbations that propagate on it.
 In turn, the gauge transformations split into two parts.
 One corresponds to the freedom to choose the reference frame on the background spacetime.
 The other one corresponds to the true gauge redundancy of the gravitational field description.
 Secondly, we implemented the gravity formulation in terms of the Cheung-Remmen variables.
 These variables admit a non-linear relation with the standard metric and bring the Hilbert action to a polynomial form.
 In turn, one can obtain a finite set of Feynman rules for these variables, which dramatically simplifies all the computations with the standard Feynman diagrammatic.

 Further development of \texttt{FeynGrav} clearly appears in the light of the presented results.
 First and foremost, we shall look for a way to bring an arbitrary gravity theory to a finite set of rules with the use of a generalisation of Cheung-Remmen variables.
-If such variables are to be found, the technical side of the computations within quantum gravity will be significantly simplified.
-Although the discovery of such variables will not resolve the problem of non-renormalisability, they will strongly advance all the computations.
+If such variables are found, the technical side of the computations in quantum gravity will be significantly simplified.
+Although the discovery of such variables will not resolve the problem of non-renormalizability, they will strongly advance all the computations.

 Secondly, we will search for ways to improve \texttt{FeynGrav} performance.
-In the present version, the most resource-demanding process of \texttt{FeynGrav} are related to the generation of symmetric expressions for vertices.
+In the present version, the most resource-demanding processes of \texttt{FeynGrav} are related to the generation of symmetric expressions for vertices.
 On the other hand, there is at least one algorithm \cite{Portugal:1998qi} that can significantly reduce the computational time for all the procedures implemented in \texttt{FeynGrav}.

 Last but not least, we shall pursue the development and implementation of the other gravity model.
 The two main candidates are massive gravity and supergravity.
 The massive gravity is perspective because the corresponding set of interaction rules can help obtain new exact results, which can be used to establish constraints on the graviton mass.
 Supergravity is considered a perspective because it is a gravitational model with better renormalisation behaviour than general relativity.
 The opportunity to work with the corresponding set of Feynman rules will help to compare two theories and study their difference directly.